 What you’ll love above the Peoples Park

 The breeze rustling through the fronds of the palm trees, beautiful Bills Bay across the road; this is one relaxing place.
-Sure, you pay a bit more here but you have location, freshwater in the showers (which one half of Curious Campers claims you can’t put a price on) and the fantastic Fins Café right out the front of the park.
-The place has a touch of easy going refinement which does contrast to the carnival going on at the park next door.
+Sure, there are fewer facilities for families but you have location, freshwater in the showers (which one half of Curious Campers claims you can’t put a price on) and the fantastic Fins Café right out the front of the park.
+The place has a touch of easy going refinement which does contrast to the carnival going on next door at Bayview.

 Coral Bay Caravan Park Map